 An ultrapure and extensively characterized PS1 Benzoic Acid Primary Standard for qNMR was developed by NIST and serves as a definitive, primary reference (calibrant) that links the qNMR spectroscopy technique to SI units.
 As qNMR itself is a favorable method for accurate, direct characterization of chemical reference materials, PS1 is a standard for developing other traceable standards and is intended to establish traceability for the measurement of thousands of organic chemical species.
-Confidence in this link to the SI was established through (i) unambiguous identification of chemical structure; (ii) determinations of isotopic composition and molecular weight; (iii) evaluation of the respective molecular amount by multiple primary measurement procedures, including qNMR and coulometry; and (iv) rigorous evaluation of measurement uncertainty using state-of-the-art statistical methods and measurement models.
-Similarly, NMIJ has developed a CRM 4601-a 3,5-Bis(trifluoromethyl)benzoic acid (3,5-BTFMBA) as a primary CRM for use in H and F qNMR also based on qNMR and coulometry.
-Inmetro has made a suite of qNMR primary standards available based on the list of preferred compounds published by the BIPM, namely, maleic acid, dimethylsulfone, potassium hydrogen phtalate and dimethylterephtalate.
+Confidence in this link to the SI was established through (i) unambiguous identification of chemical structure; (ii) determinations of isotopic composition and molecular weight; (iii) evaluation of the respective molecular amount by multiple primary measurement procedures, including qNMR and coulometry; and (iv) rigorous evaluation of measurement uncertainty using state-of-the-art statistical methods and measurement models.18 Similarly, NMIJ has developed a CRM 4601-a 3,5-Bis(trifluoromethyl)benzoic acid (3,5-BTFMBA) as a primary CRM for use in 1H and 19F qNMR also based on qNMR and coulometry.
 These types of internal standards certified with low uncertainties are highly valuable for the qNMR community.

-Technique Class Method Advantages Other Considerations Hyphenated qNMR with HPLC-qNMR with two- Suitable for compounds that can Suppression distortion needs to chromatography ISRC-HPI C-gNMR Suitable for compounds that can Good resolution and sensitivity in be partially or completely resolved by HPLC chromatography Chromatography- assisted qNMR HPLC-qNMR-HPLC method Suitable for compounds that can be chromatographically purified Good stabilization technique (if the purified sample is unstable).
+Technique Class Method Advantages Other Considerations Hyphenated qNMR with chromatography HPLC-qNMR with two- signal suppression Suitable for compounds that can be completely resolved by HPLC Suppression distortion needs to be decreased ISRC-HPLC-qNMR Suitable for compounds that can be partially or completely resolved by HPLC Good resolution and sensitivity in chromatography Chromatography- assisted qNMR HPLC-qNMR-HPLC method Suitable for compounds that can be chromatographically purified Good stabilization technique (if the purified sample is unstable).
 Extended Internal standard method (EIC) Suitable for all compounds that can be completely resolved by HPLC, and the pure substances of structural related impurities are available.
 Good resolution and sensitivity in chromatography; good identification technique for all structural related impurities.
+PICqNMR (peptide impurity corrected qNMR) Suitable for compounds where structural-related impurities were identified and determined Good identification technique for all structural related impurities Multidimensional NMR qHSQC Suitable for compounds with isolated signals Analyte specific bias to be determined UF (ultrafast) 2D Suitable for separable components (i.e. metabolomic profiles) Repeatability and recovery to be improved.
+Analyte specific bias to be determined qDOSY Suitable for components with different diffusion characteristics (e.g., molecular size, shape) Repeatability and recovery to be improved.
+Analyte specific bias to be determined

-&lt;sup>22 Steven Westwood et al., Metrologia 56 (2019) 064001
+17 Steven Westwood et al., Metrologia 56 (2019) 064001

-&lt;sup>23 Nelson et al., Anal.
+18 Nelson et al., Anal.
 Chem.
 2018, 90, 17, 10510-10517, 2018